How Do electric dirt bikes Compare to Gas?

 Charging

-Like other EVs, electric dirt bikes require charging before using them on the trails.
+Like other EVs, electric dirt bikes require charging before being used on the trails.
 The bikes need a few hours to charge, meaning you should plug them in the night before your excursion.
 Gas-powered bikes require going to the gas station for fuel.

 You can charge electric versions at home and plug the cable into the wall.
 EVs typically need a charging station, but that’s not always an option in rural areas.
 Electric dirt bikes let you charge in the garage or wherever you like.